DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onbeforemultiselect_event.md - fires before selecting a task or a range of tasks
 - api/gantt_onbeforeparse_event.md - fires before data started to be parsed
 - api/gantt_onbeforeredo_event.md - fires before the redo() method is called
+- api/gantt_onbeforeredostack_event.md - fires before an action is added into the redo stack
 - api/gantt_onbeforerowdragend_event.md - fires when a user drops a row in the grid
 - api/gantt_onbeforetaskadd_event.md - fires before a new task is added to the Gantt chart
 - api/gantt_onbeforetaskautoschedule_event.md - fires for each task which is rescheduled